-(V-ID) Up until early 1969 the steering gear input shaft and the flexible coupling had what is called "full serrations."
-This allowed the flexible coupling to be installed on any of the serrations on the gear input shaft.
+(VIS-IDEN) Up until early 1969 the steering gear input shaft and the flexible coupling had what is called "full serrations."
+There was no flat on the gear input shaft nor was there a flat machined into the flexible coupling flange that attaches to it.
+This means that the flexible coupling will assemble on any of the 30 spines (or serrations) on the gear input shaft.
+However, you still want the gear to be on center and the flexible coupling stop pins and the pinch bolt to be oriented as shown in the picture on the preceding page.